MathPi14/Arduino-Estlcam-Handwheel-Communication/README.md

 ## Installation
 ### Housing/ Electronics
 * You need to design the housing of your handwheel first.
 I will update this repo with my components/ printable .stl files/ installation pictures soon after i solved some teething problems
 * start with installing all the components (apart from the arduino board for now).
-Carefully solder cables to the buttons', potentiometers' etc. VCC (+) and GND (-) Pins.
-It's recommended to either daisy chain them from the DIN - Cable to all the components or to use wago connection clamps
+Carefully solder cables to the buttons', potentiometers' etc. as well als VCC (+) and GND (-) Pins.
+It's recommended to either daisy chain them from the DIN-cable to all the components or to use seperate cables on every component and wago connection clamps
 * follow up with the DIN-Cable.
 First connect the dedicated wires to the encoder +- and the VCC(+), GND(-), SDA/ SCL to the arduino (check https://www.estlcam.de/DIN_Detail.php & the pinout of your Arduino Board.
 SDA/ SCL Pins are specific ADC Pins)
 * solder cables to the components' data pins and start connecting them to the arduino:
 * begin with the LED output pins.
 Its recommended to use digital Pins 1-3 to keep things organized as we need to configure them as 'output' later in software